WithoutHaste/PortfolioBuilder/exercises/10_Console_HappyNumbers.md

 # 10 Console: Happy Numbers

-**Purpose**: This exercise will show that you can use flow controls, functions, simple data structures, and (very important) unit tests.
+**Purpose**: This exercise will show that you can use flow controls, functions, simple data structures, and start using unit tests.

 **Requirements**:
 - Output all the happy numbers from 1 to 100.